akifurrahman/HeartPredictor-Spring-Flask/README.md

 - **Real-Time Predictions**: Sends data via APIs to the Python Flask server to trigger the ML model.
 - **Data Storage**: Results are stored in a SQL database and displayed upon request.
 - **High Accuracy**: Utilizes machine learning algorithms to deliver reliable predictions.
+- **User Privacy**: Includes user authentication for secure access to predictions and patient data.
 ---

 ## Tech Stack ⚙️